Afoxcute/wojat/README.md

 ---

-## Why Iris?
+## Why Wojat?

-In the fast-paced world of memecoins, Iris provides a cutting-edge advantage for traders and enthusiasts.
-By combining TikTok's viral potential with on-chain data from Pump.fun, Iris delivers actionable insights and real-time updates, empowering users to capitalize on emerging trends.
+In the fast-paced world of memecoins, Wojat provides a cutting-edge advantage for traders and enthusiasts.
+By combining TikTok's viral potential with on-chain data from Pump.fun, Wojat delivers actionable insights and real-time updates, empowering users to capitalize on emerging trends.

 ---